-TRANSECT Indicators Description Value of the indicator Assessment of indicator Estimated total area of the habitat within the Natura 2000 site is ca 20,000 square metres; 2,000 square metres were evaluated (one monitoring location).
-The area of the habitat at the monitoring location tends to decrease due to increasing coverage by trees and shrubs.
-The change rate is not too fast.
-Current density of layers is ca 10% and there are still characteristic as well as rare and protected species in the habitat.
-111 Specific structures and functions U1 Percentage of the area occupied by the habitat in the transect (with accuracy of up to 10%) Habitat occupies 100% of the monitored area FV Characteristic List of characteristic species (Latin names); cite the percentage share of area occupied by every species in the transect (with accuracy of up to 10%) Greater knapweed Centaurea scabiosa 25%, tor-grass Brachypodium pinnatum 15%, carnation grass Carex flacca 5%, carline thistle Carlina acaulis 5%, cross gentian Gentiana cruciata 5% FV Alien invasive List of invasive species alien in terms of geographical location (Latin names); cite the percentage share of area occupied by every species in the transect (with accuracy of up to 10%) Canadian goldenrod Solidage canadensis 3% U1 Native expansive List of species (Latin names); cite the value expansive percentage share of area occupied by every species of herbs species in the transect (with accuracy of up to 10%) List of species (Latin names); cite the Tall oat grass Arrhenatherum elatius 3% U1 Expansion of hushes and List of species (Latin names); cite the percentage share of the area occupied by all expansive species of shrubs and trees in the transect (with accuracy of up to 10%) Density of shrub layers 10% perry Pyrus communis below 29 dog rose Rosa canina 5% blackthorn Prunus spinosa 2% whitehorn Crataegus monogyno 2% U1 Number of orchid species 2 species: common twayblade Listera ovata, broad-leaved U1 ecotonal zone Gradual transformation of grasslands into other Poorly developed ecotonal natural and seminatural plant communities is zone, created mainly by an optimal status blackthorn Prunus spinosa (b) U1 Conservation Prospects for protecting the natural habitats are very good provided that appropriate measures are taken (extensive grazing, removing shrub layer) FV Overall assessme Proportion of the FV 85% U1 15% U2 - U1
+TRANSECT Indicators Description Value of the indicator Assessment of indicator Estimated total area of the habitat within the Na square metres; 2,000 square metres were evalu The area of the habitat at the monitoring location increasing coverage by trees and shrubs.
+The ch density of layers is ca 10% and there are still cha protected species in the habitat. ated (one monitoring location). on tends to decrease due to ange rate is not too fast.
+Current U1 Specific structures and functions U1 Percentage proportion of the habitat in the transect Percentage of the area occupied by the habitat in the transect (with accuracy of up to 10%) Habitat occupies 100% of the monitored area FV Characteristic species List of characteristic species (Latin names); cite the percentage share of area occupied by every species in the transect (with accuracy of up to 10%) Greater knapweed Centaurea scabiosa 25%, tor-grass Brachypodium pinnatum 15%, carnation grass Carex flacca 5%, carline thistle Carlina acaulis 5%, cross gentian Gentiana cruciata 5% FV Alien invasive species List of invasive species alien in terms of geographical location (Latin names); cite the percentage share of area occupied by every species in the transect (with accuracy of up to 10%) Canadian goldenrod Solidago canadensis 3% U1 List of species (Latin names); cite the percentage share of area occupied by every species in the transect (with accuracy of up to 10%) U1 Expansion of bushes and underwood List of species (Latin names); cite the percentage share of the area occupied by all expansive species of shrubs and trees in the transect (with accuracy of up to 10%) Density of shrub layers 10% perry Pyrus communis below 2% dog rose Rosa canina 5% blackthorn Prunus spinosa 2% whitehorn Crataegus monogyna 2% U1 Number of orchid species Number and list of species 2 species: common twayblade Listera ovata , broad-leaved helleborine Epipactis helleborine U1 Maintenance of ecotonal zone Gradual transformation of grasslands into other natural and seminatural plant communities is an optimal status Poorly developed ecotonal zone, created mainly by blackthorn Prunus spinosa (b) U1 Conservation prospects Prospects for protecting the natural habitats are appropriate measures are taken (extensive graz FV Overall assessmentFV85%Proportion of the habitat area representing differentU115%conservation status within the monitoring locationU2- U1

-Human activity Code Name of activity Intensity Impact Description 141 Abandoned ۸ Extensive grazing which maintains correct habitat structure is not 141 pasturing Α applied in the monitoring location
+Human activity Code Name of activity Intensity Impact Description 141 Abandoned .
+A - Extensive grazing which maintains correct habitat structure is not pasturing - applied in the monitoring location